TomSchouten/Mid-bootcamp-project/README.md

 To answer one or more of the above-mentioned questions, I need a lot more data than what I have found to this point.

-That you for showing interest in my project.
+Thank you for showing interest in my project.
 Feel free to take a look and propose any improvements.